THE STATE OF SOUTH CAROLINA

 Whether Appellant’s guilty plea was an invalid conditional plea.

-Whether Appellant had a right to a jury trial on sentencing of which
+Whether Appellant had a right to a jury trial on sentencing of which he was deprived.

 Whether the circuit court lacked subject matter jurisdiction to sentence Appellant to death because the indictment did not allege aggravating circumstances.

 Appellant claims his guilty plea was a conditional plea and therefore invalid.
 We disagree.